jacknot/justin.duch.me/_posts/2020-11-07-cells_at_work.md

 In 1902, zoologist Herbert Jennings published a paper in which he described the changing behavior of S. roeseli in response to an unpleasant stimulus—the pipetting of carmine (a red dye made from powdered insect shells) into the creature’s general vicinity.
 According to the paper, S. roeseli’s first avoidance strategy is to bend away from the irritant.
 If that doesn’t work, the creature alters the direction in which its cilia beat to drive away the particles.
 Failing that, S. roeseli contracts its body to escape the assault.
 And, as a last resort, the creature detaches from the object to which it was adhered and swims away.

-The paper was discredited after another paper in 1967 failed to reproduce the findings, but recently has been replicated once again over 100 years after the 1902 paper.[^2]
+The paper was discredited after another paper in 1967 failed to reproduce the findings, but recently has been replicated once again over 100 years after the original 1902 paper.[^2]

 Here is an excerpt from the review "[Bacterial Microprocessing](http://symposium.cshlp.org/content/55/539.short)" from 1990.